i05nagai/memorandum/language/english_speaking.md

     * natural resources
         * All plastics that are created annually consume 2 to 4% of American's energy resources
 * set
+    * Routines, guidelines can be set on any level of the organization
     * set up
+    * set off
+        * to start on a trip
+        * what time do we set off tomorrow?
+    * set-off
+        * the right to pay a person or organization less money than you owe them because they also owe you money
+        * claim a set-off
 * dominance
     * The company needs to change its strategy in order to gain dominance in the market
 * proponent